-5.12 CCL feedback
+5.12 CCL decision escalation

 5.12.1 Description

-5.12.1.1 Overview

 CCLs will make decisions in different contexts (states, status, conditions, etc.) of the network and not all decisions are equally effective.
 In some cases, the CCL may need to provide feedback indication the challenges faced on reaching a definite decision.
 The feedback may include a request to escalate its decision making to another entity.

-5.12.1.2 CCL decision escalation

 A CCL can be fully or partially autonomous derivation or execution of its decisions.
 The degree to which the CCL independently executes decisions or escalates them, should be flexibly configurable by the MnS consumer as a confidence threshold.
 The confidence threshold could be configured based on the sensitivity of the operations under its control, the trust level in the decisions of the CCL and the necessity to consider a bigger picture at times.
 Then, based on how much confidence the CCL has in its decisions, the CCL can escalate a decision or situation to an escalation recipient which has this bigger picture (say has wider scope), can execute a different(larger) set of actions or has better capabilities, e.g., a larger and more capable ML model.

 Note: the computation of confidence within the CCL is up to implementation as it depends on the CCL’s purpose and the scenario that the CCL is addressing.